 Q: How autobiographical is the novel?

-A The Cage and The Key is semiautobiographical.
-The basic unfolding of the novel is kinda my own life story.
+A The Cage and The Key is semi-autobiographical.
+The basic unfolding of the novel is based on my own life story.
 I struggled to feel a sense of “self” in the world and find a way to feel “real” and happy.
-I pursued self-healing on many different levels from traditional to alternative modalities.
-My experiences with many healers are described in the book—including my guided meditation practice—a practice I’ve been devoted to for over a dozen years.
+I pursued self-healing on many levels from traditional to alternative modalities.
+My experiences with healers are described in the book—including my guided meditation practice—a practice I’ve been devoted to for over fifteen years.

 Q: What kinds of things do you like to do in your spare time?